7 Ways to Use What You Already Have to Get Your Yard Summer-Ready

 Illuminate your outdoor space by placing tea light candles in Mason jars.
 Hang them with shepherd's hooks.

 Trash Can Planters

 Add portable green space to your patio using galvanized metal trash cans and casters.
 You'll need: metal trash cans, empty 2-liter plastic bottles, casters, screws, nuts, drill, drill bit, potting soil, plants of various sizes and habits (tall, short and cascading), pressure-treated lumber, tape measure, marker and gardening gloves.

 Combine your love of container gardening and upcycling by using trash cans to create planters on the cheap.
 Drill a few small holes in the bottom of galvanized buckets for drainage or make portable planters from galvanized metal trash cans.

 Make This: Galvanized Metal Rolling Planters

-If you don't have a pathway to your backyard, lay board pulled from shipping pallets down and surround them with small gravel.
+If you don't have a pathway to your backyard, lay board pulled from shipping pallets down or pavers, and surround them with small gravel.

 Painted Garden Stones

 Get the kids to help with this fun DIY!
 Make garden stones from rocks in your own garden.
 Label them with crayons or paint, and embellish by hot gluing pebble vase fillers.

 A tree stump is an easy addition that will bring rustic flair to your outdoor space.
 The best part?
 You may just have the supplies in the backyard.
 Attach casters to the bottom for easy mobility.